Lech Wałęsa: Presidency

-Wałęsa has been criticized for a confrontational style and for instigating "war at the top", whereby former Solidarity allies clashed with one another, causing annual changes of government.
+Wałęsa has been criticized for a confrontational style and for instigating "war at the top", wherein former Solidarity allies clashed with one another, causing annual changes of government.
 This increasingly isolated Wałęsa on the political scene.
 As he lost political allies, he came to be surrounded by people who were viewed by the public as incompetent and disreputable.
 Mudslinging during election campaigns tarnished his reputation.
 Some thought Wałęsa, an ex-electrician with no higher education, was too plain-spoken and too undignified for the post of president.
 Others thought him too erratic in his views or complained he was too authoritarian and that he sought to strengthen his own power at the expense of the Sejm.
 Wałęsa's national security advisor Jacek Merkel credited the shortcomings of Wałęsa's presidency to his inability to comprehend the office of the president as an institution.
 He was an effective union leader capable of articulating what the workers felt but as president he had difficulty delegating power or navigating bureaucracy.
 Wałęsa's problems were compounded by the difficult transition to a market economy; in the long run it was seen as highly successful but it lost Wałęsa's government much popular support.

 Wałęsa's BBWR performed poorly in the 1993 parliamentary elections; at times his popular support dwindled to 10 percent and he narrowly lost the 1995 presidential election, winning 33.11 percent of the vote in the first round and 48.28 percent in the run-off against Aleksander Kwaśniewski, who represented the resurgent Polish post-Communist Democratic Left Alliance (SLD).
 Wałęsa's fate was sealed by his poor handling of the media; in televised debates he appeared incoherent and rude; in response to Kwaśniewski's extended hand at the end of the first of the two debates, he replied that the post-Communist leader could "shake his leg".
 After the election, Wałęsa said he was going into "political retirement" and his role in politics became increasingly marginal.